robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 libraries`__, and documentation must be returned `as a string`__.

-Remote servers can also provide `general library documentation`__ to be used when generating documenation with `libdoc`_ tool
+Remote servers can also provide `general library documentation`__ to be used when generating documentation with the Libdoc_ tool.

 __ `Getting keyword arguments`_
 __ `Getting keyword documentation`_